Aquatic Invasive Species

 Aquatic Invasive Species (AIS) are some of the largest threats to the health of our Northwoods lakes.
 Invasive species are plants, animals, or pathogens introduced to an area where they do not naturally occur.
 They are prolific, spreading rapidly due to a lack of natural predators and competitors.
 Invasive species can negatively impact fish and wildlife habitat and native species populations, reduce biodiversity, and alter entire ecosystems.

 The Discovery Center is committed to helping stop the spread of AIS through partnerships with local and state agencies.
-Use the links below to learn more about our partnerships and what you can do to help!
-We appreciate your help in keeping our lakes beautiful for future generations!
+Use the links below to learn more about our partnerships and what you can do to help.
+We appreciate your commitment in keeping our lakes beautiful for future generations!

 What can you do to help?

 Get educated: Learn to identify common AIS in the area by attending an AIS training with our Water Program Coordinator.
 You can also contact us to book a private training for your lake association, home owner's association, or other event.